 During the academic year, pupils will complete assessments in Reading, Maths and SPaG.
-For Writing pupils complete an independent piece of writing which is teacher-assessed.
-Any independent writing for assessment purposes will not be marked in detail, and will be marked with an I - for independent.
-Science assessments are completed in Term 6 only.
-Attainment and progress are recorded on Pupil Profile sheets at each of these key assessment points.
+For Writing, pupils complete independent pieces of writing during the term, which is teacher-assessed.
+Any independent writing (for assessment purposes) will not be marked in detail, but progress against objectives will be tracked by the class teacher.
+Independent writing can be identified in English books by a green 'Independent Write' header.
+Science assessments are currently completed in Term 6 only.
+Pupil attainment and progress are reviewed at each of these key assessment points.
 The Trust acknowledges that there is a place for checking learning through formal assessments however, the expectation is that they are carried out in a positive and constructive manner.